microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 ### Keyboard Navigation
 - No action is needed to invoke the InfoBar
-- After navigating to the control via tabbing, the user can focus into the InfoBar with the enter key
+- After navigating to the control via tabbing, the user is automatically focused into the control once navigating to the first actionable item.
 - Once focused, tabbing will iterate through all actionable items in the control in order.
-When tab is pressed on the last element in the InfoBar, focus will cycle to the first element.
+When tab is pressed on the last element in the InfoBar, focus will continue throughout the page.
   - A user can also use the left and right arrow keys to navigate between the available buttons
 - To close the InfoBar the action or close button needs to be pressed.
   - Note: Escape will not close the InfoBar and will instead bubble up the command to the parent components.

 ### Gamepad

-- After navigating to the control via spatial navigation, the user can focus into the InfoBar with the 'A' button
-- Once focused in the InfoBar control, spatial navigation will iterate focus across the actionable items.
+- The actionable items in the control can be navigated to via spatial navigation.
 - The 'A' button will interact with the item in focus, such as "press" the action or close buttons
-- The InfoBar can be closed via pressing the 'X' close button, pressing the action button, or the 'B' button which will return focus to the element previously in focus or the InfoBar as a singular component.
+- The InfoBar can be closed via pressing the 'X' close button, pressing the action button, or the 'B' button which will return focus to the element previously in focus.
 ### Assistive Technologies

 InfoBar will leverage the existing APIs used by Windows Notifications.